yast/yast-security/doc/security_policies.md

 ## YaST and Security Policies

 The YaST installer supports security policies which can be enabled in the Installation Summary.
+At this moment, YaST only offers the DISA STIG policy, although more policies are expected to be added.

-The installer checks the rules of the enabled policies and reports the issues to fix before proceeding with the installation.
-For some issues, YaST offers a link to easily remediate it.
-For others, the link will take you to the proper installation client to fix the issue (e.g., the Guided Partitoning).
-At this moment, only the DISA STIG policy is supported, but the YaST infrastructure is ready to offer more policies if requested.
+The installer checks all the enabled policies and reports the failing rules.
+The installation will be blocked meanwhile there are failing rules.
+For some rules, YaST offers a link to easily remediate the rule.
+For others, the link will go to the proper installation client (e.g., the Storage Proposal) where the user is expected to manually fix the rule.
+Moreover, YaST allows to disable rules.
+Disabled rules will not be checked and they will not blocked the installation.

-The boot parameter `YAST_SECURITY_POLICIES` can be used for enabling policies from the beginning of the installation without waiting until reaching the Installation Summary.
-If the policies are enabled (e.g., `YAST_SECURITY_POLICIES=disa_stig`), then some YaST clients could show policies issues too.
-For example, the Guided Partitioning client and the Expert Partitioner show the policies issues related to storage configuration.
+A boot parameter `YAST_SECURITY_POLICIES` can be used for enabling policies from the beginning of the installation without waiting until reaching the Installation Summary.
+If a policy is enabled (e.g., `YAST_SECURITY_POLICIES=disa_stig`), then some YaST clients perform policy checks too.
+For example, the Guided Partitioning client and the Expert Partitioner show the failing rules related to the storage configuration.

 ## DISA STIG Checks